DangerousThings/flexsecure-applets/docs/applets/1-pgp.md

-# Using Pretty Good Privacy (PGP)
+# Encryption using PGP

-PGP, and its popular implementation GnuPG (GNU Privacy Guard) are used to securely sign, encrypt and decrypt data.
+PGP (Pretty Good Privacy), and its popular implementation GnuPG (GNU Privacy Guard) are used to securely sign, encrypt and decrypt data.

 Explaining the theory of public-key cryptography is out of scope, please refer to the sources below for more info.